PascalHonegger/JassTracker/README.md

 The repository has also been configured to automatically build `Documentaton/out/main.pdf` and `Documentation/out/diff.pdf` upon every push onto gitlab.
 These can be found within `CI/CD -> Jobs -> Artifacts`.
 Take a look at `.gitlab-ci.yml` for more information.

 You may use the `Documentation/releases` directory to store and commit individual versions of your documentation and diffs for convenience.

+Note: The template is tested and designed to be compatible with the TeX Live snapshot specified in `gitlab-ci.yml`.
+In case you experience problems building articles from the template locally, please make sure that you are using the same snapshot.